AnimeThemes/animethemes-api-docs/docs/graphql/migrating/index.md

 It is easy to confuse what a group is.
 They can be a group of animethemes (e.g. "English Version") or a group of artists (e.g. "Aqours").

 The `group` query/type does not exist.
-For a group of animethemes, the query is `themegroups`.
-For a group of artists, they are included globally in the `artists` query.
+For a group of animethemes, the query is `themegroupPagination`.
+For a group of artists, they are included globally in the `artistPagination` query.

 ## Views Count Field Deprecated